 Come experience for yourself how you can relax, rejuvenate, and literally re-tune!

-Bring your yoga mat and anything you'd like to lie down and be most comfortable!
-Blankets and bolsters at the studio.
+Bring your yoga mat (or anything else you'd like to lie down on to be most comfortable).
+Blankets and bolsters provided at the studio.

 About Joe Hayes of SoundScapers